Advertiser Disclosure

 10. Enjoy a Stopover Using United’s Excursionist Perk (MileagePlus Miles)

-11. Fly Within Oceania (MileagePlus Miles)
+11. Fly Within Oceania on United (MileagePlus Miles)

-Remember that United’s dynamic pricing means rates you get through United can change depending on when you’re looking to fly, demand for flights, and so on.
+Remember that United’s dynamic pricing means rates you get through United can change depending on when you’re looking to fly, the demand for flights, and so on.

 12. Fly to Europe From the U.S. (MileagePlus Miles)